December 16, 2021 6 min read

 In general, it is recommended for children to stop having formula or breast milk by the time they are 12 months old, however this is just a common age that has been used as a marker for most parents.

-Nonetheless, we also know that using your instincts when it comes to your child’s well being is not the answer you are looking for, which is why the following information is key to making the decision.
 By the time your baby is 1 year old, he or she should be ingesting around 1000 Calories per day, balanced through 4 different food groups; fruits and veggies, dairy, grains and proteins.
-This intake is ideal, and choosing when to wean off of formula should be done considering that this ideal nourishment is happening while also receiving support from your child's pediatrician.
+This intake is ideal, and choosing when to wean off of formula should be done with consideration to providing your child this optimal diet for their nourishment in addition to receiving support from your child's pediatrician.

-As well, weaning can be done in a process, not in a “cold turkey” style, which will allow you to notice if your child is receiving the appropriate nourishment.
+Furthermore, weaning can be done in a process rather than “cold turkey” style, which will allow you to notice if your child is receiving the appropriate nourishment.

-As mentioned in the previous paragraph, switching from formula to cow’s whole milk or toddler formula, can be an extensive process or a short process, it depends on your own decision on how to handle this transition.
-However, no matter when you decide to switch (12 months, 18 months or any time before 24 months), it should be the process that your baby accepts and takes on more easily.
+As mentioned in the previous paragraph, switching from formula to cow’s whole milk or toddler formula, can be an extensive process or a short process, this transition period will be unique to every child.
+However, no matter when you decide to switch (12 months, 18 months or any time before 24 months), it should be a process that your baby accepts and takes on more easily.

-It is highly recommended to wean off your baby by mixing baby formula with cow’s whole milk or toddler milk, adjusting the proportions over time until your baby does not fuss over the new milk.
-A highly recommended option is to transition in the following proportions:
+It is highly recommended to wean off your baby by mixing baby formula with cow’s whole milk or if continuing to use formula then toddler milk and adjusting the proportions over time until your baby does not fuss over the new milk.
+A common recommendation is to transition in the following proportions:

 → First 25% new formula or cow’s milk and 75% old formula.